reshamas/git-intro-workshop/workflows/README.md

 # Workflows

+## What Git is About
+- version control
+- GitHub is on browser
+- Git is at the terminal

 ## [Workflow 1](w1_create_update_myrepo.md): create & update your repo
 - create repo under your account
 - update it via GitHub and your local computer terminal